Unitarianism: Germany

+Many of the Unitarian communities present in Germany today represent a non-Christian, humanistic Unitarianism that is not historically connected to the Christian, anti-Trinitarian Unitarianism of the Reformation era.
+Alongside these, there are also groups that adhere to the Christian orientation.
+In Germany, there are, among others, the Unitarians – Religious Community of Free Faith, the Unitarian Free Religious Community in Frankfurt am Main, the Unitarian Church in Berlin, the Christian Unitarians, and regional groups of the European Unitarian Universalists (including in Frankfurt am Main and Kaiserslautern).

 Biblical Unitarians

-Biblical Unitarianism identifies the Christian belief that the Bible teaches that God the Father is one singular being, and that Jesus Christ is a distinct being, his son, but not divine.
+Biblical Unitarianism identifies the Christian belief that the Bible teaches that God the Father is one singular being, and that Jesus Christ is a distinct being, the exalted Son of God.
 A few denominations use this term to describe themselves, clarifying the distinction between them and those churches which, from the late 19th century, evolved into modern British Unitarianism and, primarily in the United States, Unitarian Universalism.
 In 16th-century Italy, Biblical Unitarianism was powered by the ideas of the Non-trinitarian theologians Lelio and Fausto Sozzini, founders of Socinianism; their doctrine was embraced and further developed by the Unitarian Church of Transylvania during the 16th and 17th centuries.
+Unitarian Christian doctrine from the Socinian perspective, is codified in the Racovian Catechism.
 Today, it's represented by the churches associated with the Christian Church in Italy.